agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/HPC_AWS_Lab.md

-# HPC: Azure-Batch-vs-AWS-Parallel-Cluster
+# HPC: Azure-Cycle-Cloud-vs-AWS-Parallel-Cluster

 ## Overview
 In this tutorial, you will go through the basics of using AWS Parallel Cluster.
 This tutorial will walk you through how to create and connect to a HPC cluster in AWS and a use case on how to submit an HPC job.

-## Data Wrangler
+We will be using the problem of finding the smallest prime factor as an example.

 ### Step 0: Before You Start
 * AWS Account - Sign up for a free AWS account here : https://aws.amazon.com/free/?trk=7d839240-0f22-461a-924a-bd9f4c9f3138&sc_channel=ps&s_kwcid=AL!4422!10!71399763847723!71400284985686&ef_id=bc458f06349b10643121eb2a92f9869c:G:s&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all